cmiles/PiSlicedDayPhotos/README.md

 ### Other Projects

 Fundamentally this project is just taking photographs with the Raspberry Pi which is not hard to do and you can find other great free projects and code to take stills, timelapses and more!
 One of my favorites is [GitHub - thomasjacquin's allsky: A Raspberry Pi operated Wireless Allsky Camera](https://github.com/thomasjacquin/allsky) - I hope to build on of these in the future...
+Also see [Roll Your Own All-Sky, Raspberry Pi Camera - IEEE Spectrum](https://spectrum.ieee.org/all-sky-camera) and the [Hacker News discussion](https://news.ycombinator.com/item?id=37850485).

 ### Tools and Libraries